cuappdev/integration/README.md

 # integration
-Run integration tests on deployed backends on an interval, and post results to Slack.
+Run integration tests on deployed backends on an interval, and post results to Slack

 ![Test Output](assets/demo.png)